1st1/async_pep/pep-async.rst

 collected, etc.  Wrapper object also provides a convenient ``__repr__`` function with detailed information about the generator.

-The only problem is how to enable this debug capabilities.
-Since debug facilities should be no-op in production mode, ``@coroutine`` decorator makes the decision of whether to wrap or not to wrap based on an OS environment variable ``PYTHONASYNCIODEBUG``.
+The only problem is how to enable these debug capabilities.
+Since debug facilities should be a no-op in production mode, ``@coroutine`` decorator makes the decision of whether to wrap or not to wrap based on an OS environment variable ``PYTHONASYNCIODEBUG``.
 This way it is possible to run asyncio programs with asyncio's own functions instrumented.  ``EventLoop.set_debug``, a